The human drives the vision, AI structures it into a PRD and surfaces what you haven't thought of yet.

 - Bump libraries & dependencies

-- Generate test cases using Knowledge Hub
+- Generate test cases using Knowledge Hub context

 - Leverage knowledge for context-aware test case generation